Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity: Introduction

 Born-Infeld (BI) theory represents a distinctive class of nonlinear electromagnetic theory, initially developed to address the point charge singularity in classical electromagnetic field theory \cite{born1934foundations}.
 Hoffmann pioneered the investigation of Einstein gravity coupled with BI electrodynamics \cite{hoffmann1935gravitational}.
 Subsequently, it was discovered that BI-type effective actions naturally emerge in the context of open superstring theory and D-brane dynamics \cite{wiltshire1988black, cataldo1999three, Ferrara:2015ixa}.
 This connection has significantly broadened the relevance of BI theory beyond its original electromagnetic formulation, establishing it as a crucial element in modern theoretical physics.
 In the last two decades, numerous studies have explored BI theory as a gravitational theory and investigated the properties of BI black holes \cite{Breton:2003tk, Hendi:2012zz, Wang:2019kxp}.
-BI theory is holographically dual to quantum chromodynamics (QCD), quantum liquids, and certain condensed matter systems with novel transport properties \cite{Kundu:2013eba, Karch:2009zz, Baggioli:2016oju, Kiritsis:2016cpm, Cremonini:2017qwq}.
+BI-type actions arise in holographic constructions that model aspects of strongly coupled systems, including quantum liquids, and certain condensed matter systems with novel transport properties \cite{Kundu:2013eba, Karch:2009zz, Baggioli:2016oju, Kiritsis:2016cpm, Cremonini:2017qwq}.
 Additionally, massive gravity theory, known for its capacity to break translational symmetry, plays a crucial role in inducing momentum dissipation within holographic duality.
 This feature corresponds to systems exhibiting finite DC conductivity in condensed matter theory \cite{deRham:2014zqa, Zeng:2014uoa, Vegh:2013sk}.
 Several studies have demonstrated that an effective metal-insulator transition (MIT) can occur in this model, with transport properties changing as temperature varies \cite{Baggioli:2014roa, Baggioli:2016oju}.
+It should be noted that an effective MIT refers to a crossover in transport, typically identified by a pronounced suppression of the DC conductivity $\sigma_{\mathrm{DC}}$, and a change in the sign of $\sigma_{\mathrm{DC}}'(T)$.
+This behavior can occur without an abrupt change in the ground state or the emergence of a well-defined order parameter.
+By contrast, a quantum phase transition takes place strictly at $T\to 0$ and is characterized by a critical point that separates distinct phases.
+In practice, the microscopic origins of effective MIT are generally different from those of a true quantum phase transition.
 Beyond transport properties, holographic quantum information in massive gravity has also been studied in the context of thermodynamic phase transitions \cite{Cai:2014znn, Zeng:2015tfj, Liu:2021rks}.
-These findings motivate the combination of these two theories to construct a nonlinear electromagnetic field coupled with massive gravity, known as Einstein-Born-Infeld (EN-BI) massive gravity theory \cite{Hendi:2015hoa}.
-The EN-BI massive gravity theory, characterized by its nonlinear electrodynamics field, may exhibit novel transport properties.
-However, the mixed-state entanglement measures in this theory and their relationship to transport properties remain unexplored.
-This model can exhibit two distinct types of phase transitions: the metal-insulator transition, which occurs as temperature increases, and the Hawking-Page phase transition.
-These phenomena provide valuable insights into the thermodynamic behavior and critical properties of the system across different regimes.
-Therefore, our study aims to systematically examine mixed-state entanglement measures during these two phase transitions and characterize their behavior.
+The effective MIT is analyzed in detail in Sec.~\ref{sec:mit} using holographic mixed-state entanglement measures.